TO BE PUBLISHED December 2019

 Engagement with policy officials at this conference

-This Westminster Business Forum conference has attracted strong interest from policymakers.
-It will be an opportunity for stakeholders to engage with officials who have reserved places representing: BEIS; Cabinet Office; Crown Prosecution Service; DCMS; Defra; Department for Education; Department for the Economy (NI); DfT; DIT; DWP; Education & Skills Funding Agency; Government Equalities Office; Government Legal Department; HM Courts and Tribunals Service; HMRC; HM Treasury; Home Office; MHCLG; MoD; MoJ; Ofcom; Office of the Parliamentary Counsel; The Scottish Government; Welsh Government and the Welsh Revenue Authority.
+This Westminster Business Forum conference has attracted particularly strong interest from policymakers.
+It will be an opportunity for stakeholders to engage with officials who have reserved places representing: the BEIS; Cabinet Office; DCMS; Department for the Economy (NI); Department for Education; Defra; DfT; DIT; DWP; Government Equalities Office; Government Legal Department; HM Courts and Tribunals Service; HMRC; HM Treasury; Home Office; MHCLG; MoD; MoJ; Ofcom; Ofsted; The Scottish Government; The Welsh Government and Welsh Revenue Authority.

 Price: £95 PLUS VAT